cap60552/HA-Jasco-DoubleTap/README.md

   - "Group 3" of the switch must be set to include your controller device.
 You will probably need to use the community version of ZWave-JS in order to set group members.

 **Thanks:**
-  This blueprint is a reworking of the excellent blueprint by [kpine] (https://gist.github.com/kpine)
+  This blueprint is a reworking of the excellent GE Switch Double Taps blueprint by [kpine] (https://gist.github.com/kpine)